Putting children and youth first.

 The 4 Keys to Success are not intended to serve as a complete list of the requirements for child and youth well-being.
 These four keys are our priorities – areas in which new understanding and action will yield the greatest return for children and youth, as well as for the BC population as a whole.

 For a vintage look at the 4 Keys to Success for Children and Youth, check out our 2006 video.
-Sadly almost a decade later children and youth in BC continue to face the same challenges.
+Sadly more than a decade later children and youth in BC continue to face the same challenges.

 The UN Convention of the Rights of the Child